How to increase sales rep adoption of your initiatives

 “Yes, but that doesn’t apply to me or my customers.”

-These are statements about business intelligence (BI) we’ve heard echoed by sales reps in a number of organizations.
+These are statements about business intelligence (BI) we’ve heard from sales reps too many times to count.
 It’s no doubt an endless source of frustration to well-intentioned sales managers who want to bring the science of data-driven decision-making to boost productivity on the front line.

 Like closing the deal in any sales setting, overcoming these objections requires forethought, meaningful engagement and putting the customer first – in this case the sales rep is the customer – when implementing a BI or analytical initiative.